 If you are considering joining the UKBGF to support our efforts to grow the game, you can find out about membership benefits and fees on the Join page.
 The sphere of influence of the UKBGF embraces many aspects of the game as played in the UK, including:

 - Providing information and help to anyone who wants to learn more about backgammon, either by means of this website (including the Resources page), social media including Facebook and Twitter), or by introducing them to their nearest backgammon club or organiser;

 - Encouraging newcomers of all ages and backgrounds to try backgammon, and improving the experience of existing players in terms of both playing and learning opportunities.
 All UK residents under the age of 26 are eligible for free membership, as are full-time students of any age;

 - Promoting the growth of backgammon at local level throughout the UK by, among other things, providing advice and financial assistance to new clubs which are then listed on our Clubs page;

 - Providing news and information about past and future backgammon events – see the blog and the calendar, and also photo albums from a number of tournaments in the UKBGF Flickr account.

-- Organising the UK Open Tournament every year which caters for players of all abilities;
+- Overseeing the UK Open Tournament every year which caters for players of all abilities;

-- Planning and overseeing the annual UKBGF Backgammon Tour in collaboration with regional organisers and tournament directors.
+- Planning and overseeing the annual UKBGF Backgammon Tour (both Main and Intermediate) in collaboration with regional organisers and tournament directors.
 Live streaming of matches from some of these tournaments can be found on the UKBGF twitchtv channel, or to see recordings from previous tournaments go to the UKBGF YouTube channel or (for some more recent events) Facebook;

 - Organising online tournaments in which all UKBGF members are invited to participate;

 - Fielding teams of players to represent the UK in both live and online International Team Tournaments under a captain appointed by the UKBGF (in 2016 UK Teams made a huge impact on the world backgammon stage);